Resources

 Cons

-• Long cables can result in breakdowns.
+• Long cables can result in signal degradation.

 • They produce weaker connections.